-The following protective factor may decrease the risk of liver cancer:
+The following protective factors may decrease the risk of liver cancer:

 Hepatitis B vaccine

-Preventing hepatitis B infection (by being vaccinated for hepatitis B) has been shown to lower the risk of liver cancer in children.
-It is not yet known if it lowers the risk in adults.
+Preventing HBV infection (by being vaccinated for HBV as a newborn) has been shown to lower the risk of liver cancer in children.
+It is not yet known if being vaccinated lowers the risk of liver cancer in adults.

 Cancer prevention clinical trials are used to study ways to prevent cancer.